Rebecca

 Authorship and Creation

-Rebecca's producer is recorded as Tim Bevan[27].
-Rebecca's director is recorded as Ben Wheatley[4].
+Rebecca was produced by Tim Bevan[27].
+Rebecca was directed by Ben Wheatley[4].
 Screenwriters include Jane Goldman[5] and Joe Shrapnel[6].
 Cast members include Lily James[14], Armie Hammer[15], Kristin Scott Thomas[16], Keeley Hawes[17], Ann Dowd[18], and Sam Riley[19].

 Publication

-Rebecca's publication date is recorded as +2020-00-00T00:00:00Z[28].
-Rebecca's original language of film or TV show is recorded as English[29].
+Rebecca was released on 2020[28].
+The original language of Rebecca was English[29].
 Genres include thriller film[8], romance film[9], film based on a novel[10], drama film[11], and mystery film[12].
+Recorded distribution format include video on demand[30] and direct-to-video[31].

 Reception